allenliu107/University-of-Maryland-Athlete-Performance/README.md

 # Project Background
-The University of Maryland has 20 Division 1 teams which encompasses over 550 student athletes.
-To maximize the performance and health of athletes, coaches use monitoring tools such as Catapult Vests that track athlete workload, movement, and performance during practice and games.
+The University of Maryland has 20 Division 1 teams, encompassing over 550 student-athletes.
+To optimize their performance and well-being, coaches use monitoring tools like Catapult vests to track workload, movement, and performance during practices and games.

-As an analyst my primary role was to build Power BI dashbaords that provided coaches the insights needed to elevate decision making.
-Additionaly, I also helped implement ETL pipelines and Spark notebooks utilizing Microsoft’s new data analytics/data engineering suite called Microsoft Fabric.
+As an analyst, my primary role was to build Power BI dashboards that provided coaches with key insights to enhance decision-making.
+Additionally, I helped implement ETL pipelines and Spark notebooks using Microsoft Fabric, Microsoft’s latest data analytics and engineering suite.

 # Data Processing
-The data process starts with the data collected being transferred into a Azure Blob Storage using a data pipeline and Catapult's API.
-Afterwards, the rest of data processes are done within Microsoft's Fabric platform where the data follows a medallion architecture.
-First, a pipeline from the Data Factory is used to transport data from blob into a initial unstructured Lake House called "Bronze", as well as update the Lakehouse with any new data.
-Second, notebooks using Apache Spark transform and structure of data for reporting while storing it in a Lakehouse labeled "Silver".
-Finally, a third gold layer was to prepare the data for
+The data process begins with data collection, which is transferred to Azure Blob Storage via a data pipeline and Catapult’s API.
+From there, all data processing takes place within Microsoft Fabric, following a medallion architecture.

+Bronze Layer (Raw Data) – A Data Factory pipeline moves the raw, unstructured data from Blob Storage into an initial Lakehouse (Bronze) while continuously updating it with new data.

+Silver Layer (Structured Data) – Apache Spark notebooks process, clean, and structure the data for reporting, storing it in a Lakehouse (Silver).

+Gold Layer (Refined Data) – The final layer prepares the data for integration with other tools, ensuring it is fully optimized for analysis.

-.
-Finally, A SQL Analytics Endpoint is created, exposing the data to a Semantic Model, which was then used by a Power BI report for visualization and analysis.
+Finally, a SQL Analytics Endpoint is created to expose the refined data to a Semantic Model, which powers Power BI reports for visualization and in-depth analysis.
 ![image](https://github.com/user-attachments/assets/fd0b18b9-ce0f-485e-ba95-b1c9bf717dec)